GiovanniZotta/fog_cloud_project/README.md

   Default: **false**

-  Push the images to the local registry.
+  Push the images to the registry.

 - --push-prefix=<value>

   Default: **localhost:5000/**

-  Prefix for local registry images.
+  Prefix for registry images.

 ## Kubernetes